Consensys/doc.goquorum/docs/Concepts/Consensus/Raft.md

 Both Raft and Ethereum have their own notion of a "node":

-In Raft, a node in normal operation can be a "leader", "follower" or "learner."
+In Raft, a node in normal operation can be a "leader", "follower" or "learner".
 There is a single leader for the entire cluster, through which all log entries must flow through.
 There's also the concept of a "candidate", but only during leader election.
 We won't go into more detail about Raft here, because by design these details are opaque to applications built on it.
 A Raft network can be started with a set of verifiers and one of them would get elected as a leader when the network starts.
 If the leader node dies, re-election is triggered and new leader is elected by the network.
 Once the network is up additional verifier nodes(peers) or learner nodes can be added to this network.
-Brief summary of each type of nodes is given below:
+A summary of each type of nodes is given as the following:

 ### Leader